CeetronSolutions/resinsight-tutorials/tutorials/Filter/filters.md

-In addition, one can also try to lock the polygone plane and adjust the plane depth from perperty editor, as illustrated in image below.
+In addition, one can also try to lock the polygon plane and adjust the plane depth from perperty editor, as illustrated in image below.